IronCountySchoolDistrict/gulp-ps-tasks/README.md

 ## Configuration
 ### config.json
-NOTE: You only to do configure this project if you want to deploy your project to an image server.
+NOTE: You only have to configure this project if you want to deploy your project to an image server.

 Make a copy of the `.config.example.json` file named `config.json`, filling in your own server's sftp credentials.